Bethel Elementary School 2024-2025

 Field trips are provided for Bethel Elementary students to enhance and extend their educational experience.
 The following field trip guidelines must be followed:

-1. The teacher is ultimately responsible for maintaining discipline and control of the group.
+- The teacher is ultimately responsible for maintaining discipline and control of the group.

-2. Chaperones are under the direction of the teacher.
+- Chaperones are under the direction of the teacher.
 All final decisions are made by the teacher.

-3. Students must remain with their class and teacher at all times.
+- Students must remain with their class and teacher at all times.

-4. Students will be asked to share the expenses of the trip.
+- Students will be asked to share the expenses of the trip.
 Students who are unable to pay will not be denied the opportunity to participate.

-5. Only students and school personnel will be allowed to ride the bus.
+- Only students and school personnel will be allowed to ride the bus.
 Students are expected to ride the bus to and from the destination.
+If there are reasons why a student cannot ride the bus, the parent must speak with an administrator prior to the trip.

-6. Parents may have an extenuating circumstance and need to check out their child prior to the bus trip home.
-In this situation, parents must notify the classroom teacher and principal prior to the field trip and provide a written note prior to the trip.
+- Parents may choose to check out their child prior to the bus trip home.
+In this situation, parents must sign their child out with the classroom teacher.

 INSURANCE